The Best Pre Workout Meal and Post Workout Meal

 What The Post Workout Meal Looks Like

-A post-workout meal would look something like this: soup with homemade bone broth and vegetables.
+A post-workout meal would look something like this: soup with homemade bone broth and organic vegetables.
 This meal would be very high nutrient, and the amino acids in the bone broth are perfect for improving the amino acid ratio needed for the human body.
 In other words, bone broth is high in the right amino acids that the body needs for growth and repair.

 If you are a high-intensity athlete like a professional hockey player, you will have a hard time replenishing carbohydrates to maintain a high level of performance day after day.
 Experts recommend eating about a cup full of easy-to-absorb, high-carb foods, like pasta, rice, or potatoes, every half hour after intense exercise for the next four hours.